exogenesys/parachute/README.md

   - https://github.com/exogenesys/parachute/blob/main/src/services/SolanaService/index.ts
   - https://github.com/exogenesys/parachute/blob/main/src/services/AirdropService/index.ts
 - Although, the application is deployed at https://parachute.vercel.app, It is recommended to run your own instance of the application so that you know that you’re running the exact same code as you see on Github and you don’t have to trust any deployment
+- If you decide to go with the deployment at https://parachute.vercel.app, you can verify the deployments here on the following page: https://github.com/exogenesys/parachute/deployments/activity_log?environment=Production

 ## Notes on Scalability

 - The app is potentially capable of doing as many airdrops as you want
 - Given that the RPC nodes used allows that as well
   - Public RPC nodes are prone to be congested, so speed may be affected